-The first test your doctor will usually order to detect thyroid dysfunction is a TSH test.
-If your TSH level is abnormal, the doctor will usually order a total T4 or free T4 test to confirm the diagnosis.
-A total T3 or free T3 test may be ordered as well.
+The first test a health practitioner will usually order to detect thyroid dysfunction is a test for thyroid stimulating hormone (TSH).
+If the TSH level is abnormal, the health practitioner will usually order a test for free thyroxine (free T4) to confirm the diagnosis.

-- TSH – to test for hypothyroidism, hyperthyroidism, screen newborns for hypothyroidism, and monitor thyroid replacement therapy
+- TSH – to test for hypothyroidism, hyperthyroidism, screen newborns for hypothyroidism, and monitor treatment for thyroid disorders

 Additional tests that may be performed include:

 - Total T4 and total T3 may still be needed in some rare circumstances.

 - Thyroid antibodies – to help differentiate different types of thyroiditis and identify autoimmune thyroid conditions